EP training in Scotland

 The important thing is that your previous Degree or Masters qualification needs to provide Graduate Basis for Chartered Membership to the British Psychological Society.

-You’ll also need to provide evidence of experience working with children, young people or families in:
+You’ll also need to provide evidence of experience working with children, young people (aged 0-24) and/or families in:

 - Health (e.g. Child and Adolescent Mental Health Services)